esanum/flutter-trial/README.md

 # flutter-trial

 A new Flutter project.
-Just evaluating flutter.
+Just evaluating flutter

 ## Getting Started